 There are a number of ways to enjoy the Dana Biosphere.
 You can go for a walk (refer to the Trekking in Jordan section) or even mountain biking.
 Because of its location, you can even connect the Dana with Petra and/or the Wadi Rum via long-distance hiking!

 Backpacking The King’s Way

 When visitors enter Jordan, they usually head straight to Petra and take the quickest route there – via a modern highway.
 In doing so, these people miss out on one the most scenic and culturally significant roads in Jordan: the King’s Way.

-The King’s Way is an ancient highway dating back thousands of years to the origins of civilization in the Middle East.
+The King’s Way is an ancient highway dating back thousands of years to the origins of civilization in the region.
 Running from Syria to Egypt, it once was the primary means of trade in the area.
 The road was vital for the pilgrim’s journey to Mecca.
 Several important events have purportedly occurred along this route including the Exodus of Israelites.